gavollink/cleanpath/README.md

     -b
         Put ENVADD before the contents of ENVNAME in final output.
-Useless if --noenv is also used (will warn) --checkpaths
+Useless if --noenv is also used (will warn)
+    --exists
+    -e
+        Verify that each --delimiter separated token exists.
+    --checkpaths
     -P
+        Verify that each --delimiter separated token is a valid directory.
+    --checkfiles
+    -f
-        Verify that each --delimiter separated component is a valid directory.
+        Verify that each --delimiter separated token is a valid directory.
     --delimiter :
     -F:
-        Single character delimiter for components both for output and inputs Defaults to colon (:)
+        Single character delimiter for tokens both for output and inputs Defaults to colon (:)
+    --env
+        A very explicit way to set the ENVNAME
     --noenv
     -X
-        Do not pull components of an environment variable.
+        Do not pull tokens of an environment variable.
         Will warn if --before is specified.

     ENVNAME
         Name of environment variable to pull in

     --
-        Stops looking for options, past this are only ENVADD Very necessary if an ENVADD starts with a '-'.
+        Stops looking for options, past this everything is seen as ENVADD Very necessary if an ENVADD starts with a '-'.

     ENVADD